 It’s OK to ignore the odd five days at the end of the tax year when apportioning by months.

-To keep accurate accounts, you need to know important financial information, like how much the business owes you, which are your best and worst performing properties and how to graph trends.
+To keep accurate accounts, landlords need to know important financial information, like how much the rental business owes you, which are your best and worst performing rental properties and how to graph trends.

 To do this, landlords need to allocate expenses to

 - To tax years

 - To people

 Once you have this information, you can use the data to make sensible and informed business decisions based on fact rather than emotion.

 Income tax cases for 2005-06 onwards Section 272(1) Income Tax (Taxation of Other Income) Act 2005 says that the profits of a property business are to be computed in the same way as the profits of a trade.